An isomorphism of motivic Galois groups: Introduction

 \subsection{Motives and motivic Galois groups}

 Let $k$ be a field of characteristic 0.
-Following Grothendieck, there should be an abelian category $\mm(k)$ of \emph{(mixed) motives} over $k$ together with functors $M^n:(\sch)^{\mathrm{op}}\to\mm(k)$, associating to each variety $X/k$ the $n$th piece $M^n(X)$ of its motive, the universal cohomological invariant of $X$.
-Every cohomology theory $h:(\sch)^{\mathrm{op}}\to \mathcal{A}$ for varieties over $k$ should factor through a realization functor $R_{h}:\mm(k)\to\mathcal{A}$, \ie{} $h^n(X)=R_{h}(M^n(X))$.
-For some cohomology theories one would expect this realization functor to present $\mm(k)$ as a neutral Tannakian category with Tannakian dual $\mathcal{G}(k,h)$, a pro-algebraic group called the \emph{motivic Galois group} (of $k$ associated to $h$).
-One of the main practical advantages of the Tannakian formalism for motives is that it would allow the translation of arithmetic and geometric questions about $k$-varieties into questions about (pro-)algebraic groups and their representations.
+Following Beilinson, Deligne, Grothendieck among others, there should be a $\Q$-linear abelian monoidal category $\mm(k)$ of \emph{(mixed) motives} over $k$ together with a monoidal functor $M:(\sch)^{\mathrm{op}}\to\mm(k)$, associating to each variety $X/k$ its motive $M(X)$, the universal cohomological invariant of $X$.
+Every cohomology theory $h:(\sch)^{\mathrm{op}}\to \mathcal{A}$ for varieties over $k$ should factor through a realization functor $R_{h}:\mm(k)\to\mathcal{A}$, \ie{} $h(X)=R_{h}(M(X))$.
+For some cohomology theories one would expect this realization functor to present $\mm(k)$ as a neutral Tannakian category with Tannakian dual $\mathcal{G}(k)$, a pro-algebraic group called the \emph{motivic Galois group} of $k$.
+One of the main practical advantages of the Tannakian description of motives is that it would allow the translation of arithmetic and geometric questions about $k$-varieties into questions about (pro-)algebraic groups and their representations.
 Moreover, the maximal pro-reductive quotient of this group is supposed to coincide with what was classically known as the motivic Galois group, namely the group associated to the Tannakian subcategory of \emph{pure} motives over $k$ (\ie{} the universal cohomology theory for \emph{smooth projective} varieties; see~\cite{serre:motivic-galois-group} for the philosophy underlying this smaller group).

 Although this picture is still conjectural, there are candidates for these objects and related constructions.
 Assume there is an embedding $\sigma:k\inj\C$.
 In this situation there are essentially two existing approaches to motives, one due to Nori and another due to several mathematicians, including Voevodsky.
 Nori constructed a diagram of pairs of varieties together with the Betti representation into finite dimensional $\Q$-vector spaces, and applied to it his theory of Tannaka duality for diagrams.
-It yields a universal factorization for the Betti representation through a $\Q$-linear abelian category $\hm(k)$ with a faithful exact $\Q$-linear functor $\ffbti:\hm(k)\to\fMod{\Q}$ to finite dimensional $\Q$-vector spaces. $\hm(k)$ is a Tannakian category with fiber functor $\ffbti$, whose Tannakian dual $\grpn(k)$ is Nori's motivic Galois group.
+It yields a universal factorization for the Betti representation through a $\Q$-linear abelian category $\hm(k)$ with a faithful exact $\Q$-linear functor $\ffbti:\hm(k)\to\fMod{\Q}$ to finite dimensional $\Q$-vector spaces. $\hm(k)$ is a neutral Tannakian category with fiber functor $\ffbti$, whose Tannakian dual $\grpn(k)$ is Nori's motivic Galois group.

 On the other hand, there is the better known construction of $\dm(k)$, the triangulated category of Voevodsky motives.
 This is a candidate not for the category of motives but its derived category, and from which the former should be obtained as the heart of a t-structure.\footnote{More precisely, its full subcategory of geometric motives (\ie{} compact objects) is a candidate for the bounded derived category of $\mm(k)$.} Ayoub constructed a Betti realization functor $\bti:\dm(k)\to\Der{\Q}$ to the category of graded $\Q$-vector spaces.
 He also proved that this functor together with its right adjoint $\rbti$ satisfies the assumptions of his weak Tannakian formalism which in the case at hand endows $\bti\rbti\Q$ with the structure of a Hopf algebra.
 And finally, he established that its homology is concentrated in non-negative degrees, hence the Hopf algebra structure passes to its homology in degree 0.
 Ayoub's motivic Galois group $\grpa(k)$ is the spectrum of this Hopf algebra.